Skip to Content

 chevron-left chevron-right chevron-up chevron-right chevron-left arrow-back star phone quote checkbox-checked search wrench info shield play connection mobile coin-dollar spoon-knife ticket pushpin location gift fire feed bubbles home heart calendar price-tag credit-card clock envelop facebook instagram twitter youtube pinterest yelp google reddit linkedin envelope bbb pinterest homeadvisor angies

 Not only are there natural body responses you are unable to control due to chronic stress there are also dietary choices that may also contribute.
-However, some individuals lose their appetite when stressed.
-These determinations are from genetics, severity, duration, learned behaviors, and present weight.
+However, some individuals lose their hunger when stressed.
+These determinations are from genetics, severity, length of time, learned behaviors, and present weight.
 What are some common stressors?
-Low socioeconomic status, personal conflicts with family and friends, stress at work, poor self-esteem, difficulty balancing work and home, inadequate social support, or caring for a sick family member.
-Individuals with chronic stress have an increased risk of additional visceral fat, dyslipidemia, type 2 diabetes, cardiovascular disease, and metabolic disease.
+Low socioeconomic status, personal conflicts with family and friends, stress at work, poor self esteem, difficulty balancing work and home, poor social support, or caring for a sick family member.
+Individuals with chronic stress have an increased risk of more visceral fat, high cholesterol, type 2 diabetes, cardiovascular disease, and metabolic disease.

-In conclusion, there are multiple ways to work with chronic stress including recognizing the root cause, making changes if possible, and seeking assistance when needed.
-Some over-the-counter supplements are useful depending on your health history such as DHEA.
+There are multiple ways to work with chronic stress including knowing the root cause, making changes if possible, and seeking assistance when needed.
+Some over the counter supplements are useful depending on your health history such as DHEA.
 However, always seek medical advice prior to starting any natural medications.